Students should begin the application process one year in advance of the semester in which they intend to enroll.

 Include three letters of recommendation, resume & statement of purpose.
 Please do not submit hard copies of these materials.

-Please see the Director of Admissions & Student Services in person to apply to the Combined Degree program.
+Combined Degree Application: Please see Jessica Samson in person to apply to the Combined Degree program.

 All international applicants must submit IELTS (International English Language Testing System), MELAB (Michigan English Language Assessment Battery) or TOEFL (Test of English as a Foreign Language) scores as part of the application process, unless they are citizen of a country on this list.